 It’s a labor of love, he explains.
 “You make some mistakes but little by little you learn from them and eventually, you find the way.”

-Toffolon is most proud of his work to create Belgioioso’s American Grana, which is heavily inspired by traditional Parmigiano-Reggiano and took over 4 years of experimentation before the process was finalized.
-“The wheels of American grana are the same shape and size as Parmigiano-Reggiano, and we age them exactly the way they do in Italy.”
+Toffolon is most proud of his work to create BelGioioso’s American Grana, which is heavily inspired by traditional Parmigiano Reggiano and took over four years of experimentation before the process was finalized.
+“The wheels of American grana are the same shape and size as Parmigiano Reggiano, and we age them exactly the way they do in Italy.”

 Must-try Wisconsin Parmesan Cheeses

-Belgioioso American Grana: Crafted by legendary Master Cheesemaker Gianni Toffolon, Belgioioso’s American Grana is a sterling example of what Wisconsin parmesan is all about.
-This cheese is made from raw cow’s milk gathered every day from local farmers in America’s Dairyland.
+BelGioioso American Grana: Crafted by legendary Master Cheesemaker Gianni Toffolon, BelGioioso’s American Grana is a sterling example of what Wisconsin parmesan is all about.
+This cheese is made from fresh cow’s milk gathered every day from local farmers in America’s Dairyland.
 Each wheel is hand-turned and monitored to ensure the highest quality.
 The result?
 An award-winning cheese that combines the best of Italian tradition with Wisconsin ingenuity.

 Sartori SarVecchio Parmesan: This mellow and fruity parmesan has won countless accolades– and with one bite, you’ll understand why.
 Made by one of Sartori’s Master Cheesemakers, Larry Steckbauer, SarVecchio represents 35 years of cheesemaking experience and passion.
-SarVecchio is delightfully crumbly and slightly crunchy, owed in part to the 20 months of aging that develops the crystalline texture that parmesan is famous for.
+SarVecchio is delightfully crumbly and slightly crunchy, owed in part to the 20 months of aging that develops the crystalline texture that parmesan fans adore.